pin-cnx/laravel-aws-deploy/README.md

-                // The value with *** need to change to your own aws component name 'AMI_PREFIX' => 'AWSDEPLOY', // Prefix for the AMI just for easy to regconize ie. AWSDEPLOY' 'InstanceId' => '***i-0123456789abcdef', //The master instance id to clone ie. i-0123456789abcdef 'KeyName' => '***server.pem', // The pem key name to access to the auto scale's instances 'AutoScalingGroupName' => '***my-auto-scale', // The auto scale group name, 'SecurityGroups' => '***sg-123456', // The security group of instance ie. sg-123456 'InstanceType' => env('EC2_SIZE','t3.nano') , // 'Instance type ie. t2.micro',
+                // The value with *** need to change to your own aws component name 'AMI_PREFIX' => 'AWSDEPLOY', // Prefix for the AMI just for easy to regconize ie. AWSDEPLOY' 'InstanceId' => '***i-0123456789abcdef', //The master instance id to clone ie. i-0123456789abcdef 'KeyName' => '***serverkey', // The pem key name to access to the auto scale's instances 'AutoScalingGroupName' => '***my-auto-scale', // The auto scale group name, 'SecurityGroups' => '***sg-123456', // The security group of instance ie. sg-123456 'InstanceType' => env('EC2_SIZE','t3.nano') , // 'Instance type ie. t2.micro',